FlypMA/flyp-frontend/src/shared/components/logo/README.md

 # Logo Components

-This directory contains logo components and configurations for the flyp brand identity.
+This directory contains logo components and configurations for the Upswitch brand identity.

 ## Components

-### flypLogo
+### UpswitchLogo

-The main logo component for displaying the flyp brand logo with various variants and configurations.
+The main logo component for displaying the Upswitch brand logo with various variants and configurations.

 **Features:**